vicenteyah/RestApi-Nodejs/README.md

-## How does it works ?
+# How does it works ?
-.
-This is a simple rest api made in node.js using basic http protocols PUT , POST ,GET  and DELETE .
-This project does it work with mysql server and mysqlWorkbench .
-To prove the rest api you can use postman or insomia .
-To prove this project we are going to need the following dependencies .
-For detailed explanation on how things work, consult the [Get Postman](https://www.getpostman.com)
+> This is a simple rest api made in node.js using basic http protocols PUT , POST ,GET  and DELETE
+>Before to run the apis you need to modify each file in models folder the connection with the database in password field
+>This project does it work with mysql server and mysqlWorkbench
+> To prove the rest api you can use postman or insomia
+> To prove this project we are going to need the following dependencies
+> For detailed explanation on how things work, consult the [Get Postman](https://www.getpostman.com)
 ### Commands to install dependencies for node js in package.json
 ```bash
 $ npm i express body-parser morgan mysql